-The big question ahead of any vacation is often along the lines of which are the best areas to stay in to make the most of your vacation?
-Travelers with Jamaica in mind will find this question a little harder to answer, because island hotspots like Montego Bay, Ocho Rios and Negril are spread out across Jamaica, and visitors might not always have time to visit them all.
+Where in Jamaica should I stay?
+Ahead of any vacation, travelers with Jamaica in mind will find this question a little harder to answer, because island hotspots like Montego Bay, Ocho Rios and Negril are spread out and visitors might not always have time to visit them all.

 Travelling with kids?
 Negril is the place to be if you're looking for the best family-friendly beaches.
 Older kids will love the waterfalls, Blue Hole, White River tubing and Mystic Mountain adventure park near Ocho Rios, which is a good option for a more active vacation with the kids.